OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/scalar_types/screencast/slides.md

 </div>
 <div>

-- Floats represent real numbers
+- In addition to the integers, floats represent real numbers
 - They are imperfect representations
 - When performing operations among ints and floats, ints are automatically converted into floats